The Tau Method for Boundary Conditions

 A tau field declared in problem.variables but never referenced in any equation contributes a zero column to the LHS matrix, making the system rank-deficient.

-Fix: every tau field must appear inside exactly one lift() (or τ_lift() substitution) somewhere in the equation RHS.
+Fix: every tau field must appear inside exactly one lift() (or τ_lift() substitution) on the implicit (left-hand) side of some equation.

 4. Tau field bases don't match